-The smile she sends you is genuine, and you have to drop your eyes to her lips just to appreciate it.
+The smile she sends you is genuine, and you can't stop yourself from dropping your eyes to her lips to appreciate it.
 Then you drop your eyes altogether because you can't be staring at her lips.
 That's just wrong on so many levels.

-Your name is typed at the top, and after the two week profile phase, there's about three weeks of recovery PT drills to get you into shape for another qualifier.
-You look up at her, asking yourself why you weren't a medic so you could have worked for someone that actually cares about soldiers.
+Your name is typed at the top, and after the two-week profile phase, there's about three weeks of recovery PT drills to get you into shape for another qualifier.
+You look up at her, asking yourself why you become a medic so you could have worked for someone that actually cares about soldiers.

-"Now, it's totally important that you stay off of it and do all the ice and compression stuff I put in there so you can be healed in time, so hopefully," she gives you one more smile, excited that she found a way to get you to follow your profile limitations, "we'll be able to get you your wings."
+"Now, it's really important that you stay off of it, and do all the ice and compression stuff I put in there, so you can recover in time, and hopefully," she gives you one more smile, excited that she found a way to get you to follow your profile limitations, "we'll be able to get you your wings."

 You stay off your ankle like your life depended on it, hobbling everywhere you go with your head held high.
 Each time she passes you in the halls, or during formation, she gives you this proud little smile, that makes you feel like this wasn't about Air Assault School, or even getting better.
 It makes you feel like you are doing this just for her... and maybe you are.